joshfrench/om-wiki-fork/Cursors.md

 Cursors behave differently during render phase and outside of it.

-During render phase, you treat a cursor as a value, as a regular map or vector.
+During the render phase, you treat a cursor as a value, as a regular map or vector.
 Cursors support all the same interfaces `PersistentMap` and `PersistentVector` support, so you can `get-in`, check for keys, etc.

 Outside of the render phase, you cannot treat cursors as values.
-Deref it (@) and work with the value returned.
+Instead, you need to deref it (@) and work with the value returned.
 Deref returns the actual value beneath the cursor: a map or a vector.

 ## Creating sub-cursors

 Root components get cursors created from the atom itself.
 The atom and all cursors derived from the root cursor stay in sync during all modifications.

-You can create sub-cursors from cursors by just calling `get` or `get-in` on them (works only during render phase).
+You can create sub-cursors from cursors by just calling `get` or `get-in` on them (works only during the render phase).
 There's a gotcha: if the value returned by `get` is a map or a vector, you’ll get a sub-cursor pointing to it.
 If it's a primitive value, you'll get a primitive value, not a cursor.

 In short: